Thursday 16 November 19:30Gullserien | Sølvserie I

 After the concert: Nachspiel with Christian Ihle Hadland

-Christian Ihle Hadland and Mario Venzago join the orchestra for the first performances of a new piano concerto from one of Norway’s most distinguished composers: La cittá della Luce by Lasse Thoresen.
+Christian Ihle Hadland and Eivind Aadland join the orchestra for the first performances of a new piano concerto from one of Norway’s most distinguished composers: La cittá della Luce by Lasse Thoresen.

 Surrounding that piece, we hear music of joy and turbulence from two of the greatest symphony-writers who ever lived.
 Haydn liked nothing more than to bend symphonic rules and Symphony No 64 surprises at every turn with its outrageous outbursts and willful distortions.